timdeschryver/blog/_drafts/managing-file-uploads-with-ngrx.md

 ### Add a private field for `API_BASE_URL`

-> I typically store `API` base urls in the `src/environments` area.
+> I typically store `API` base URLs in the `src/environments` area.
 If you're interested in learning more about `environments` in `Angular` then check out this great article: [Becoming an Angular Environmentalist](https://blog.angularindepth.com/becoming-an-angular-environmentalist-45a48f7c20d8)

 Let's create a new private field named `API_BASE_URL` so that we can use this in our calls to the backend `API`.

 One way to accomplish this would be to do the following: